1

 其後魏伐趙,趙急,請救於齊。 齊威王欲將孫臏,臏辭謝曰:「刑餘之人不可。」 於是乃以田忌為將,而孫子為師,居輜車中,坐為計謀。 田忌欲引兵之趙,孫子曰:「夫解雜亂紛糾者不控棬,救鬬者不搏撠,批亢擣虛,形格勢禁,則自為解耳。 今梁趙相攻,輕兵銳卒必竭於外,老弱罷於內。 君不若引兵疾走大梁,據其街路,衝其方虛,彼必釋趙而自救。 是我一舉解趙之圍而收獘於魏也。」 田忌從之,魏果去邯鄲,與齊戰於桂陵,大破梁軍。

 Afterward, Wei attacked Zhao.
 Zhao was in dire straits and requested aid from Qi.
-King Wei of Qi wanted to appoint Sun Bin as general, but Bin declined, saying: 'A mutilated criminal cannot.'
-So they appointed Tian Ji as general and Sun Tzu as advisor, riding in the supply wagon, seated and making plans.
-Tian Ji wanted to lead troops to Zhao, but Sun Tzu said: 'Those who unravel tangles do not grab the fist; those who save fighters do not strike the head.
-Strike the flanks and attack where empty, block their momentum and restrict their position, and they will resolve themselves.
+King Wei of Qi wanted to appoint Sun Bin as general, but Sun Bin declined, saying, “A man who has suffered punishment cannot serve.”
+So they appointed Tian Ji as general and Sun Bin as advisor.
+Sun Bin rode in a supply wagon, seated there and making plans.
+Tian Ji wanted to lead troops to Zhao, but Sun Bin said, “One who untangles a snarl does not seize the fist; one who rescues a brawl does not strike the head.
+Strike where they are exposed and hit the void; block their form and check their momentum, and they will resolve themselves.
 Now Liang and Zhao are attacking each other—their light troops and elite soldiers must be exhausted outside, the old and weak weary inside.
-My lord should lead troops and swiftly march to Daliang, occupy their thoroughfares, and strike their vulnerable points—they will surely abandon Zhao and come to their own rescue.
-This way we can lift Zhao's siege with one stroke and gain exhausted troops from Wei.''
-Tian Ji followed this, and Wei indeed left Handan and fought Qi at Guiling, suffering a great defeat.
+My lord would do better to lead the army swiftly toward Daliang, occupy its roads, and strike where Wei is exposed.
+They will surely abandon Zhao and come back to save themselves.
+In this way we can lift the siege of Zhao in one stroke and take advantage of Wei's exhaustion.”
+Tian Ji followed this advice.
+Wei indeed abandoned Handan, fought Qi at Guiling, and was badly defeated.

 5